kleineluka/burial/README.md

 <h2>Warning!!
 Big Burial Update In Progress~</h2>
 <p><b>Currently, support for the current game version (3.0.0 / Decay Part One) is limited to asset decryption/encryption.
 The rest was built with 2.0.14 in mind.
 This is because of senseless encryption and file path changes to the game.
 I'm working on it!!</b></p>
 <br><br>
+<p><b>First up is a new modloader for version 3 to then be incorporated into Burial, and that is making good progress, so don't worry I am working daily on it even if updates aren't pushed!
+Modloader injection and debugging tools are done for V3, patching and RPG Maker project exporting next, then Burial's big update using it.</b></p>
 </div>

 <!-- Header + Navigation -->